danvk/boggle-paper/paper/paper.typ

   , kind: table
   )

-We can produce a tree using this canonical ordering using the following:
+We can produce a tree using this ordering:

+#block(
 ```python
 # Listing 8: Building an orderly tree
 def build_orderly_tree(board_class, trie):